stillinbeta/srecon-k8s-tutorial/tutorial4.md

 sudo systemctl restart kubelet
 ```

+If you're curious, you can look at the contents of `/etc/kubernetes/kubelet.conf` now that it's created.
+The referenced `bootstrap-kubelet.conf` is only necessary if the `kubelet.conf` is not already provided.
+That's what we would use if we were making a worker node instead of a master node.

 If all's well, you should now be able to see the pods the kubelet is running for you:

 ```shell